aiven/aiven-docs/docs/products/mysql/concepts/mysql-memory-usage.md

 > variable defines the buffer pool size.
 Typically, a recommended
 > `innodb_buffer_pool_size` value is 50 to 75 percent of system memory.

-However, the InnoDB buffer pool isn\'t the only pre-allocated buffer.
+However, the InnoDB buffer pool isn't the only pre-allocated buffer.

 ## Global buffers